Is Colmar France Worth Visiting + Photo Diary

 In Summary

 Is Colmar worth visiting?
-If you enjoy small, picturesque town and are happy to spend your day wandering, stopping at cafes, and taking photos, then you'll love Colmar.
+If you enjoy small, picturesque towns and are happy to spend your day wandering, stopping at cafes, and taking photos, then you'll love Colmar.

 If you're the type of traveler who needs an itinerary jammed with sights, attractions, and tours, then Colmar may not be the right fit for you.
 Beyond enjoying the overall atmosphere and fairytale setting, there isn't much to do in Colmar.